Commanders send letter to FTC denying financial impropriety

-The 19-page letter including testimony, emails and other documents came as a response to the U.S. House Oversight and Reform Committee asking the FTC to look into the team’s business practices.
+The 19-page letter – including testimony, emails and other documents – came as a response to the U.S. House Committee on Oversight and Reform asking the FTC to look into the team’s business practices.
 There are more than 80 pages of signed affidavits, emails and text message exchanges laid out as the team’s evidence.

 The committee last week told the FTC it found evidence of deceptive business practices over the span of more than a decade, including withholding ticket revenue from visiting teams and refundable deposits from fans.
 The NFL said it engaged Securities and Exchange Commission chair Mary Jo White ”to review the most serious matters raised by the committee.”